realJohnAdex/Background-Generator/README.md

 # Background Generator

-A simple app to generate background color and corresponding h=color hex code.
+A simple app to generate background color and corresponding hex code.